solaranamnesis/ottohahn/DIE-METEORITE-(CHONDRITE)-UND-IHRE-ORGANISMEN/full-text-english.md

 The chondrites, an olivine-feldspar (enstatite) rock, consist of an animal world, they are not part of a sedimentary rock layer nor a conglomerate, but a felt of animals, a fabric whose meshes were all once living beings and life of the lowest kind, the beginnings of creation.

 However, I could not make a systematic enumeration of the life which is preserved in the meteorites: I just wanted to prove that it is so — that is all.
-I therefore only depicted the organic beings that I could content myself with determining undoubtedly, on the one hand the genera which coincide with terrestrial forms and, on the other, separating out the specifically meteoritic forms, while leaving both to future investigation.
+I therefore only depicted the organic beings that I was able to assure myself as determining undoubtedly; on the one hand the genera which coincide with terrestrial forms and, on the other, separating out the specifically meteoritic forms, while leaving both to future investigation.

 It is to be expected that my enumeration will be, through further research and with the help of richer material than I have available, multiplied and supplemented.
-Subdivisions had to be avoided: since every newly discovered being would overturn any divisions and make the effort arduous, and any work in vain.
+Subdivisions had to be avoided: since every newly discovered being would overturn any divisions and make the effort arduous with any work in vain.

 This is the reason why I only made large divisions, and these only to the extent that this contributed to the understanding of the forms.
 I repeat, the work in this direction should not be considered exhaustive and complete.

 In other ways I have also made an indulgence, such as in the demarcation of the main divisions themselves.

-Anyone who even superficially surveys the forms will soon find that they provide an actual history of development.
+Anyone who even superficially surveys the forms will soon find that they provide an actual historical development.
 All the transitions from the sponge to the coral, from the coral to the crinoid are present, so that it becomes doubtful if one should assign new species to these transitions.

-In such beginnings, mistakes are inevitable, so it is only a small demand in asking to forgive them.
-Nor did I want to delay the publication of this work too long, and therefore have it just as it is now.
+In such beginnings mistakes are inevitable, so it is only a small demand in asking to forgive them.
+Nor did I want to delay the publication of this work too long and therefore have it just as it is now.

 ## Section 1